 Alameda County Public Health Department \$95,000 in FY 2021-2022; \$95,000 in FY 2022-2023 Funding to provide training, technical assistance, and consultation support to Child Health and Disability Prevention (CHDP) and other pediatric practices serving families with the most need in Alameda County on early identification for children birth-5 years of age with health and developmental needs.
-Family Resource Navigators \$482,000 in FY 2021-2022; \$482,000 in FY 2022-2023 Funding to provide Help Me Grow Family Navigation services, support coordination and administration of Help Me Grow family leadership activities and help meet the essential needs of vulnerable families.
+Family Resource Navigators \$482,000 in FY 2021-2022; \$482,000 in FY 2022-2023 Funding to A) provide Help Me Grow Family Navigation services, B) support coordination and administration of Help Me Grow family leadership activities, and C) help meet the essential needs of vulnerable families.
 Supporting Fathers Through Fatherhood Partnership Grants Funding to enhance capacity for increasing engagement and support of fathers and father figures by hosting father-specific parenting education and support groups, providing staff training and professional development, and integrating activities with First 5 and other family service programs.
-The following groups received \$10,000 in FY 2021-2022; \$15,000 in FY 2022-2023: - Community Child Care Council (4Cs) of Alameda County - Friends of the Oakland Public Library - Positive Communication Practices - Oakland Public Library, 81st Avenue Library Branch B EARLY CARE & EDUCATION BANANAS, Hively, and Community Child Care Council (4Cs) of Alameda County Overall funding for three agencies: \$240,000 in FY 2021-2022; \$240,000 in FY 2022-2023 Funding to provide training and playgroups for Family, Friend, and Neighbor (FFN) caregivers and Family Child Care (FCC) providers.
-Overall funding for three agencies: \$641,00 in FY 2021-2022; \$630,000 in FY 2022-2023 Funding to provide professional development opportunities for the Early Childhood Education (ECE) workforce in Alameda County and on-site technical assistance and coaching to Quality Counts sites.
-Jewish Family and Community Services East Bay \$110,000 in FY 2021-2022 Funding to provide Center for Social Emotional Foundations for Early Learning (CSEFEL) training and coaching to identified Quality, Rating, and Improvement Systems (QRIS) Early Childhood Education sites in Alameda County, mentoring to Alameda County CSEFEL authorized trainers and coaches, and overall administrative oversight for CSEFEL implementation.
+The following groups received \$10,000 in FY 2021-2022; \$15,000 in FY 2022-2023: - Friends of the Oakland Public Library - Positive Communication Practices - Family Paths

+BANANAS, Hively, and Community Child Care Council (4Cs) of Alameda County Overall funding for three agencies: \$240,000 in FY 2021-2022; \$240,000 in FY 2022-2023 Funding to provide training and playgroups for Family, Friend, and Neighbor (FFN) caregivers and Family Child Care (FCC) providers.
+Overall funding for three agencies: \$641,00 in FY 2021-2022; \$630,000 in FY 2022-2023; Funding to provide professional development opportunities for the Early Childhood Education (ECE) workforce in Alameda County and on-site technical assistance and coaching to Quality Counts sites.
+Jewish Family & Community Services East Bay \$110,000 in FY 2021-2022 Funding to provide Center for Social Emotional Foundations for Early Learning (CSEFEL) training and coaching to identified Quality, Rating, and Improvement Systems (QRIS) Early Childhood Education sites in Alameda County, mentoring to Alameda County CSEFEL authorized trainers and coaches, and overall administrative oversight for CSEFEL implementation.
 YMCA of the East Bay \$502,800 in FY 2021-2022; \$538,0000 in FY 2022-2023 Funding to train CalWORKs participants to become certified and employed as early childhood professionals.
 California School-Age Consortium (CalSAC) (AB212) \$582,000 in FY 2021-2022; \$684,765 in FY 2022-2023 Funding to manage the Quality Counts' process for distributing Quality Improvement grant incentives and professional development (PD) stipends and Dual Language Learner (DLL) stipends.
 Funds will be used to make facility and environment improvements, enhance training and staff release time, support technology needs, and support professional development activities.
-Bananas, Inc \$100,000 in FY 2021-2022; \$100,000 in FY 2022-2023 Funding to support BANANAS CARE program which provides child care navigation and support to families who are experiencing homelessness.
+Bananas, Inc \$100,000 in FY 2021-2022; \$100,000 in FY 2022-2023 The BANANAS CARE Program provides child care navigation and support to families who are experiencing homelessness.